Counseling for Domestic Violence in Massachusetts - Handel Behavioral Health

 HBH Treatment & Therapies

-Domestic Violence is also known as Intimate Partner Violence (IPV) or domestic abuse.
-It is disturbingly one of the most common forms of violence.
-The chances that we know someone has, or will experience domestic violence are alarmingly high.
+Domestic Violence, also known as Intimate Partner Violence (IPV) or domestic abuse, is one of the most common forms of violence.
+The chances that we know who someone has, or will experience domestic violence are alarmingly high.

-Anyone can be a victim or perpetrator of domestic violence, regardless of race, gender, age, ethnicity, cultural background, or socioeconomic status.
+Anyone can be a victim or perpetrator of domestic violence.

 While domestic violence can feel extremely scary and isolating, know that you are not alone and support is available.

-To schedule an appointment with one of our trained therapists, please contact us today at (413) 343-4357.
+To start working with one of our trained therapists online in Massachusetts or in-person from our offices in Amherst, Springfield, Wilbraham, Natick, and Franklin Massachusetts, please contact us today at (413) 343-4357.

 What is Domestic Violence?